seigfried1/pdftoaudiobook/README.md

 1. Since gTTS library is used for text-to-speech conversion, it requires internet connection while running the scripts
 2. The pdf file is converted to speech as-is, no modifications are made to the original format.
 Due to this, improperly formatted file may give bad output.
 However with a standard text format, this will work properly.
+3. Since API is used to convert the text to speech, it takes a long time to convert if the number of pages is more